binkley/homebrewery-files/scribes-supplies.md

 _**Sleeping Ink.**_
 _Favored by mystics, this ink bleeds into dreams._
 Writing made with this ink appears in the dreams of any creature that possesses the page each time it sleeps for 7 nights.
 The dream is fully recalled upon waking.
 After 7 dreams by any creature, the ink becomes mundane and no longer causes dreams.
 If the writing describes creatures, places, or objects, the dream includes visions of them.
 The dream reflects the tone of the writing&mdash;pleasant dreams for pleasant words, harsh words lead to nightmares.
-At the DM&rsquo;s discretion, dreams may produce minor effects upon waking, such as granting 5 temporary hit points, imposing a DC 13 Wisdom saving throw against 1 level of Exhaustion, granting _advantage_ on checks related to a place dreamt of, revealing hints toward the location of an object, or similar results.
+At the DM&rsquo;s discretion, dreams may produce minor effects upon waking, such as granting 5 temporary hit points, imposing a DC 13 Wisdom [_saving throw_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SavingThrow) against 1 level of [_Exhaustion_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#ExhaustionCondition), granting [_advantage_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Advantage) on checks related to a place dreamt of, revealing hints toward the location of an object, or similar results.
 This is a rare supply item.

 _**Vanishing Ink.**_
 _Favored by charlatans, scouts and smugglers, this ink goes away._
 Writing made with this ink fades after 1 hour.
-The text reappears only under moonlight or with magical detection (such as _Detect Magic_).
+The text reappears only under moonlight or with magical detection (such as [_Detect Magic_](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#DetectMagic)).
 Magical writing, such as spell scrolls or glyphs, is unaffected.
 This is an uncommon supply item.

 #### Quills